Worcester, England: Amenities and landmarks

 The most famous landmark in Worcester is the Anglican Worcester Cathedral.
 Officially the Cathedral Church of Christ and the Blessed Virgin Mary, it was known as Worcester Priory before the English Reformation.
 Construction began in 1084.
 Its crypt dates from the 11th century.
 It includes the only circular chapter house in the country.
 It houses the tombs of King John and Prince Arthur.
-Near the cathedral is the spire of St Andrew's Church, which is all that remains after church was demolished in 1949 due to being unsafe.
+Near the cathedral is the spire of St Andrew's Church, which is all that remains after the church was demolished in 1949 due to safety concerns.
 Known as Glover's Needle from the city's association with the glove-making industry, it has the steepest church spire in the UK.

 The Parish Church of St Helen, on the north side of the High Street, is mainly medieval, with a west tower rebuilt in 1813.
 The east end, re-fenestration and porch were completed by Frederick Preedy in 1857–1863.
 There was further restoration, by Aston Webb in 1879–1880.
-It is a Grade II*listed building.
+It is a Grade II* listed building.

 The high-water marks from the flood of 1670 and more recent flood levels are shown on a brass plate on a wall adjacent to the path along the river that leads to the cathedral.

 Museums include Worcester City Art Gallery and Museum, Greyfriars' House, the Infirmary Museum, Tudor House Museum, George Marshall Medical Museum, RAF Defford Museum, Museum of Royal Worcester, Mercian Regiment Museum, the Commandery, and Worcestershire Yeomanry Museum.
 The Battle of Worcester site is just south of the city.
 Limited parts of Worcester's city wall remain.

 The Hive, on the north side of the River Severn at the former cattle market site, is Worcester's joint public and university library and archive centre, heralded as "the first of its kind in Europe", and a prominent feature on the skyline.
 With seven towers and a golden rooftop, it has gained recognition, winning two international awards for building design and sustainability.

-The city's three main open spaces: Gheluvelt Park in the in the Barbourne inner-city suburb of the city, and Fort Royal Park in the south-east of the city a short walk from the Commandery on the site of the last battle of the English Civil War in 1651.
-The large Gheluvelt Park commemorates the part played by Worcestershire Regiment's 2nd Battalion in the Battle of Gheluvelt in the First World War; and Cripplegate Park, located on the right bank after the bridge, adjacent to the Worcester County Cricket ground, which has a wide variety of leisure facilities serving the western suburbs.
+The city's main three open spaces are Gheluvelt Park in the Barbourne inner-city suburb, Fort Royal Park in the south-east of the city and Cripplegate Park, located near the Worcester Bridge, adjacent to the Worcester County Cricket ground.
+The large Gheluvelt Park commemorates the part played by Worcestershire Regiment's 2nd Battalion in the Battle of Gheluvelt in the First World War; Fort Royal Park being the site of the last battle of the English Civil War in 1651.

 An additional large area known as Pitchcroft close to the city centre on the east bank of the River Severn next to the railway viaduct, is an open 100 acre public space except on days when it is used for horse racing.